Homepage

 task. h

-portBASE_TYPE xTaskCallApplicationTaskHook( xTaskHandle xTask, void *pvParameter );
+BaseType_t xTaskCallApplicationTaskHook( TaskHandle_t xTask, void *pvParameter );

 A 'tag' value can be assigned to each task.
-Normally this value is for the use of the application only and the kernel does not access it.
+Normally this value is for the use of the application only and the RTOS kernel does not access it.
 However, it is possible to use the tag to assign a hook (or callback) function to a task - the hook function being executed by calling xTaskCallApplicationTaskHook().
 Each task can define its own callback, or simply not define a callback at all.

 Although it is possible to use the first function parameter to call the hook function of any task, the most common use of task hook function is with the trace hook macros, as per the example given below.

-Task hook functions must have type pdTASK_HOOK_CODE, that is take a void * parameter, and return a value of type portBASE_TYPE.
+Task hook functions must have type TaskHookFunction_t, that is take a void * parameter, and return a value of type BaseType_t.
 The void * parameter can be used to pass any information into the hook function.

 Parameters: